florianneukirchen/qgis_adjust_style/README.md

 Should even work to save the styles of one project and load them in another one if the layer names match.

 ## Change Log

+### 0.2
+- Do not crash on a QgsGroupLayer (this is a new QGIS feature)
+- Fix crash of changing stroke width with renderers other than line and simple fill

 ### 0.1 (2023-05)
 - Initial release

 ## Known Bugs / Limitations
 - Raster layers are not changed
+- Changing stroke does only work for simple lines and simple fill
 - Annotations (annotation layers) are not changed
 - Color ramps: color brewer ramps are not modified
 - Layer effects are not modified